-- A student admitted to a doctoral program must register each fall and spring semester for a minimum of 1 graduate unit, from original matriculation until all course and thesis requirements are met.
+- A student admitted to a doctoral program must register each fall and spring semester for a minimum of 1 graduate unit, from original matriculation until all course and dissertation requirements (including submission of the dissertation to the Graduate College) are met.
 A semester in which a student is enrolled for course credit will be counted toward continuous enrollment.
-Non-credit courses, audited courses or courses from which the student withdraws do not count toward the determination of continuous enrollment for graduate purposes. - Students receiving funding such as assistantships, fellowships, loans, grants, scholarships or traineeships may be required by their funding source to register for more than 1 unit to meet full-time status requirement.
+Non-credit courses, audited courses or courses from which the student withdraws do not count toward the determination of continuous enrollment. - Students receiving funding, such as assistantships, fellowships, loans, grants, scholarships or traineeships, may be required by their funding source to register for more than 1 unit to meet the full-time status requirement.
 Similarly, international students may have different requirements to maintain their visa status.
-All students should check with their program advisor regarding such requirements to ensure that they remain qualified for funding and/or visa status - Doctoral students who have maintained continuous enrollment and are taking only comprehensive exams during either Summer or winter term do not have to register for graduate credit during that summer or winter session. - Doctoral students who have maintained continuous enrollment, fulfilled all their other degree requirements as well as the 18 hours of dissertation and were enrolled in the prior semester may defend and file in the summer or winter term without registration.
-If, however, a student needs library privileges or if they plan to make other use of University facilities or significant faculty time during summer or winter session, enrollment is required. - Unless excused by an official Leave of Absence (which may not exceed one year throughout the student's degree program), all graduate students are subject to the Continuous Enrollment Policy and must pay in-state and out-of-state tuition and fees in order to remain in the program.
-If the student fails to obtain a Leave of Absence or maintain continuous enrollment, he or she will be required to apply for re-admission, to pay the Graduate College application fee, and pay all overdue tuition and fees, including cumulative late penalties.
-There is no guarantee of readmission.
-Tuition or registration waivers cannot be applied retroactively.
-Any student considering re-application should first check with the Graduate Student Academic Services Office to see whether additional work or updated forms will be necessary.
-Students who have completed coursework but have not yet completed Comprehensive examinations need to maintain continuous enrollment with Independent Studies units.
-Dissertation Units cannot be used until after both written and oral comprehensive examinations have been completed and the dissertation proposal has been approved.
+All students should check with their program advisor regarding such requirements to ensure that they remain qualified for funding and/or their visa. - Doctoral students who have maintained continuous enrollment and are taking only comprehensive exams during a summer or winter term do not have to register for graduate credit during that summer or winter session. - Doctoral students must enroll in at least 1 unit of dissertation (or Nursing DNP Project unit, or Doctoral Recital unit for students in relevant programs) in the Spring or Fall semester that they undertake their final oral defense.
+Doctoral students who have maintained continuous enrollment, fulfilled all their other degree requirements, as well as the 18 hours of dissertation, and were enrolled in the prior semester may defend and file for the degree in the summer or winter term without registration while they complete their dissertation.
+If, however, students need library privileges or plan to use other University facilities or need significant faculty time during the summer or winter session, enrollment is required.
+Enrollment in GRAD 922 to allow access to the Library during the summer or winter terms is available to eligible master's and doctoral students.

+- Unless excused by an official graduate Leave of Absence (which except under exceptional circumstances, may not exceed one year throughout the student's degree program), all graduate students are subject to the Continuous Enrollment Policy.
+Students requiring significant faculty time (e.g. advising, reviewing, collaborating) must be enrolled rather than on Leave of Absence.
+If the student fails to obtain a Leave of Absence or maintain continuous enrollment, he or she will be required to apply for re-admission and to pay the Graduate College application fee.
+There is no guarantee of re-admission.
+Tuition or registration waivers cannot be applied retroactively. - Please note that "continuous enrollment" is not the same as "full time enrollment" for financial aid purposes.
+Please refer to the University policy on Full-Time Status.